jkandasa/jaegerperf/README.md

       end: 0h
 ```
 * `hostUrl` : jaegertracing query service url
+* `tags` : supply any number tags to refer this result on the `Query Metrics` page.
+Unique tags are recommended for each run
 * `tests` : you can add list of tests to run
   * `name` : Name of the test
   * `type` : Supports jaeger query `search` and `services` query.